rmorshea/noxopt/README.md

     ...
 ```

-NoxOpt will generate the following tags:
+NoxOpt will generate the following tags which, if run with `nox -t <tag>` will execute...

-- `check` - run sessions begining with `check`
+- `check` - all sessions
-- `check-python` - run sessions begining with `check-python`
+- `check-python` - only `check-python-tests` and `check-python-format`
-- `check-javascript`- run sessions begining with `check-javascript`
+- `check-javascript`- only `check-javascript-tests` and `check-javascript-format`

-It does this by splitting every session name in the group on `-` characters and creating
+It does this by splitting every session name in the `NoxOpt` group on `-` characters
-tags based on their common prefixes.
+a tag where there are at least two or more sessions with a common prefix.